top of page

 How Much Does It Cost to Install a Skylight?

-Skylight installation costs in the UK typically range from £800 to £1,500, depending on size, type, and roof complexity.
+Skylight installation in the UK typically range from £800 to £2,700.
+The cost depends on various factors such as skylight type, roof structure, installation complexity, and whether any additional work is required.

-In this guide, the skylight specialists at Daniel Roofing And Guttering break down everything you need to know—from material choices to hidden costs—so you can budget with confidence.
+At Daniel Roofing And Gutttering, our skylight specialists break down everything you need to know - from material choices to hidden costs—so you can budget with confidence.

 Quick Cost Breakdown: